Mayview State Hospital, located in Allegheny County, Pennsylvania, closed in December 2008.

 On June 1, 1941, the Commonwealth of Pennsylvania assumed responsibility for Mayview’s 3,200 residents.2 An observation unit was established in 1946, which became the forensic center in 1974.
 The forensic center provided evaluation and treatment for individuals in the criminal justice system.3

-In the early 1990’s, Mayview’s adolescent was shuttered.8 By 2008, only several buildings remained in active use on 335 acres at Mayview, housing 225 individuals from five nearby counties, employing 502 and containing a total operating budget of $63 million.1 2 Thirty-nine buildings remained, 12 of which were used for patient care and hospital administration.
+In the early 1990’s, Mayview’s adolescent ward was shuttered.8 By 2008, only several buildings remained in active use on 335 acres at Mayview, housing 225 individuals from five nearby counties, employing 502 and containing a total operating budget of $63 million.1 2 Thirty-nine buildings remained, 12 of which were used for patient care and hospital administration.
 The remainder were either abandoned or mothballed.2

-The closure of Mayview was long planned, but hastened after a series of serious incidents and deaths. in October 2007, within a time frame of 24 hours, two former Mayview patients died.
+The closure of Mayview was long planned, but hastened after a series of serious incidents and deaths.
+In October 2007, within a time frame of 24 hours, two former Mayview patients died.
 Anthony Fallert, who had been released in the spring of 2006, had wondered from his residence in a South Side residence operated by Mercy Behavioral Mental Health, and most likely leapt to his death into the Monongahela River from the Birmingham Bridge.1 Fallert had also lived in facilities in Clarion County and New Kensington.
 On the day that Fallert’s body was being pulled from the river, Ahson J. Abdullah, another former patient of Mayview, was struck by a train as he walked on railroad tracks near his residence in Braddock.
 Abdullah, who revolved in and out of jail for most of his life, was a patient of Mayview’s forensic unit.1

-Other incidents were noted, but as Joan Erney, deputy secretary of welfare at the Pennsylvania Office of Mental Health and Substance Abuse Service’s Department of Public Welfare noted, “every person deserves the opportunity to be in the community and it’s our obligation to provide them with the support they need in order to make that successful.”1 It was a stated goal of the Department to reduce reliance on institutional care, and improve access to home and community-based services.2
+Other incidents were noted, but as Joan Erney, deputy secretary of welfare at the Pennsylvania Office of Mental Health and Substance Abuse Service’s Department of Public Welfare noted, “every person deserves the opportunity to be in the community and it’s our obligation to provide them with the support they need in order to make that successful.”1 It was a stated goal of the Department to reduce reliance on institutional care and improve access to home and community-based services.2

 In addition, there were options for extended acute care and treatment services at nearby hospitals, alternate employment opportunities for the staff at Mayview, and because the counties served by Mayview were within the HealthChoices managed care program for Medical Assistance recipients.2

-In August 2006, one of the ten wards was closed off in August after 30 patients were discharged, reducing the number of beds from 285 to 255.3 6 7 The first downsizing was titled “Wave 1,” indicating future patient reductions.8 Further downsizing in May and June 2007 reduced the bed county by 23.6 On August 15, the Department of Public Welfare announced that Mayview would close by the end of 2008.3 A total of $18.9 million was made available to support the discharge of the remaining patients.
+In August 2006, one of the ten wards was closed after 30 patients were discharged, reducing the number of beds from 285 to 255.3 6 7 The first downsizing was titled “Wave 1,” indicating future patient reductions.8 Further downsizing in May and June 2007 reduced the bed count by 23.6 On August 15, the Department of Public Welfare announced that Mayview would close by the end of 2008.3 A total of $18.9 million was made available to support the discharge of the remaining patients.

 Local citizens, many of whom had not lived in the region during the height of Mayview, charged that many of the patients being discharged were involved in local murders or suicides, and that locating a 24-hour mental health center close to their homes – and the Mayview campus, would endanger their lives.9 The group cited news reports that two had died and three had committed murders, yet the two that had died had either passed away in accidents or suicides, and of the three who were listed as murders, none were listed as a patient at Mayview.
 Only one was sent to Mayview for a psychiatric evaluation after a court conviction.